- Sauerkraut is a type of fermented cabbage that is made by pickling the cabbage in brine and salt.

 - May help to control blood sugar: Sauerkraut is high in fiber and low in carbohydrates.
 This may help to keep blood sugar levels stable in dogs who have diabetes.

 - Another potential benefit of sauerkraut for dogs is that it may help to reduce inflammation.
-Inflammation is a common problem in dogs and can lead to a variety of health issues, so it’s important to prevent it.
+Inflammation is a common concern in dogs and can lead to a variety of health issues, so it’s important to prevent it.

 - As well as this, sauerkraut is a good source of vitamins and minerals, including vitamin C, B vitamins, and potassium.